krinj/py-hanabi/REPORT.md

 The key point I would like to create here, is that if an agent recieves a hint for a single card, and that card

 Simulation result after 100 games: **???**

+### Future Optimizations

+* Agent should take into account 'final round' actions.
+The current model still tries to give hints or discard on the last round.
+Instead, if there are fuse tokens remaining, it will be better off taking calculated risks.